CaRLi-V: Camera-RADAR-LiDAR Point-Wise 3D Velocity Estimation: Related Work

 Recent advances in scene flow techniques focus on integrating different sensor modalities to further improve velocity estimates in challenging scenarios.
-DoGFlow~\cite{khoche2025dogflow} introduces cross-modal supervision via RADAR Doppler measurements to generate pseudo-labels for LiDAR scene flow, reducing reliance on expensive ground truth and improving performance in long-range and adverse weather scenarios.
-MilliFlow~\cite{milliFlow2023} focuses on estimating scene flow directly from RADAR point clouds, and demonstrates how Doppler information and learning can partially overcome radar sparsity and noise constraints.
-Additionally, CamLiFlow~\cite{camliflow2023} integrates dense image and sparse LiDAR modalities in an end-to-end fusion framework; their bidirectional fusion connections help handle non-rigid motion and improve accuracy with fewer parameters.
-These developments highlight emerging paradigms: (1) using Doppler or RADAR velocity cues not only for radial velocity but as supervisory signals or pseudo-labels for richer motion fields; (2) scene flow methods that fuse multiple modalities (RADAR, LiDAR, camera) to mitigate each sensor’s weaknesses; (3) focus on long-range, adverse weather, and non-rigid motion scenarios, which are especially challenging.\looseness-1
+DoGFlow~\cite{khoche2025dogflow} introduces cross-modal supervision via RADAR Doppler measurements \revisionchange{to generate pseudo-labels for LiDAR scene flow, reducing reliance on expensive ground truth and improving performance in long-range and adverse weather scenarios. }{for LiDAR scene flow;} MilliFlow~\cite{milliFlow2023} focuses on estimating scene flow directly from RADAR point clouds\revisiondelete{, and demonstrates how Doppler information and learning can partially overcome radar sparsity and noise constraints}\revisionchange{.
+Additionally, }{; and} CamLiFlow~\cite{camliflow2023} integrates dense image and sparse LiDAR modalities in an end-to-end fusion framework\revisionchange{; their bidirectional fusion connections help handle non-rigid motion and improve accuracy with fewer parameters.
+These developments highlight emerging paradigms: (1) using Doppler or RADAR velocity cues not only for radial velocity but as supervisory signals or pseudo-labels for richer motion fields; (2) scene flow methods that fuse multiple modalities (RADAR, LiDAR, camera) to mitigate each sensor’s weaknesses; (3) focus on long-range, adverse weather, and non-rigid motion scenarios, which are especially challenging. }{.
+These demonstrate how camera and Doppler information can help with non-rigid motion handling, improving accuracy and highlighting the effectiveness of cross-modal fusion in addressing the limitations of LiDAR-only scene flow.}\looseness-1